 This is a speculative post as I try to forecast what keys issues are important for Marvel Phase 4.
 One important event that happen between my last article and this one is that the Inhumans are officially a TV show.
 To me, that signals the end of their potential as a movie franchise.
 Sure, it can still happen but chances are slimmer now.

 Kevin Feige once said that he saw a lot of potential in the Inhumans, so much so that he thinks multiple franchisees are possible within one main IP.
-If the Inhumans are to be drop suddenly, it will means a big gap in his plans for the MCU.
+If the Inhumans are to be drop suddenly, it will mean a big gap in his plans for the MCU.
 My view is that a good way to plug this gap is to replace it with another similar IP, which is the Eternals.

-Granted, the Eternals are not a big name in comics with maybe Sersi.
+Granted, the Eternals are not a big name in comics with the exception of maybe Sersi.
 However, neither was the Inhumans.
 In fact, one of the recent news in Thor #3 was the sight of a symbol that is used by the Eternals.
 This might be the beginning of hints to come for Eternals to appear in the MCU.

 In addition, Eternals ticked off a lot of the boxes in the checklist that I created to predict which IP will star in their own MCU movie: